-Environmental Services is designing a project in the Hollywood, Grant Park and Rose City Park neighborhoods to repair the public sewer system and to reduce stormwater flow into the system.
-The Hollywood-Grant Park Sewer and Stormwater Project will repair or replace about 21,300 feet of public sewer pipes that are on average 100 years old and failing due to age.
-The project will also install 12 green street planters and six sumps to remove about 203,000 gallons of stormwater from the sewer system annually.
+Environmental Services has designed a project in the Hollywood, Grant Park and Rose City Park neighborhoods to repair the public sewer system and to reduce stormwater flow into the system.
+The Hollywood-Grant Park Sewer and Stormwater Project will repair or replace about 38,000 feet (about 7 miles) of public sewer pipes that are between 75 and 110 years old and deteriorating due to age.
+The project will also install 12 green street planters and six sumps to remove about 1.3 million gallons of stormwater from the sewer system annually.

 The city installed the 72-inch diameter Sullivan Gulch Trunk Sewer in 1911.
 It's a combined sewer that carries both stormwater runoff and sanitary sewage from northeast Portland neighborhoods to the Columbia Boulevard Wastewater Treatment Plant.
 Construction of more streets and buildings since 1911 has increased the volume of combined sewage flowing into the trunk line.
 Keeping stormwater runoff out of the sewer can help avoid a costly project to replace the Sullivan Gulch Trunk Sewer with a larger pipe.